-- 3.18.
-Of those who answered the Draft district vision and Local Plan options consultation question on the Green Gap between Canterbury and Tyler Hill, the majority agreed with the preferred option of: Option NE5L (preferred option) keep the existing green gap identified in the current Local Plan. - 3.19.
-No further boundary recommendations have been made.
+- 3.23.
+Of those who answered the 2021 Draft district vision and Local Plan options consultation question on the Green Gap between Canterbury and Tyler Hill, the majority agreed with the preferred option of: Option NE5L (preferred option) keep the existing green gap identified in the current Local Plan. - 3.24.
+Through the Regulation 18 draft Local Plan consultation (2022), no comments were received regarding the 'Green Gap between Canterbury and Tyler Hill' and so no amendments have been made to this green gap following the 2022 consultation. - 3.25.
+Due to this no further boundary amendments have been made.
 The Green Gap is included on the draft policies map and under Policy DS19 Habitats, landscapes and sites of local importance.